cpswarm/swarm_behaviors/uav_coverage/README.md

 ## Nodes

 ### uav_coverage
 The `uav_coverage` lets a swarm of UAVs cover the environment.
 It provides an action server that has three outcomes: `succeeded`, `preempted`, or `aborted`.
 When the parameter `single_target` is set to `true`, the coverage succeeds once a target has been found and returns the target ID and position.
-When the parameter `help_range` is greater than zero, the coverage is preempted based on a certain probability when help calls from other CPSs are received.
+When the parameter `help_range_max` is greater than zero, the coverage is preempted based on a certain probability when help calls from other CPSs are received.
+This probability is calculates as

 <!-- TODO: probability: -->
+    if d < help_range_min:
+      p = 1
+    else:
+      p = exp(2 ⋅ log(0.5) ⋅ t ⋅ (d - help_range_min) / help_range_max)

+where `d` ist the distance between the UAV and the target and t is the relative time that help is required.
+It is calculated as

+    time_need > 0:
+      t = time_avail / time_need
+    else:
+      t = 1

+where `time_avail` is the remaining time that the calling CPS can still work without help and `time_need` is the remaining time that is needed for the help.

 The coverage is performed either individually or cooperatively by employing one of the following algorithms:
 * **Flocking**: The UAVs move in a flock through the environment following the rules of cohesion, alignment, and repulsion.